 Engineering Information Sessions

-The Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 1, 2015.
-Click here to schedule your visit, please use Cornell's Plan Your Visit website.
+The Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 3, 2016.
+To schedule your visit, please use Cornell's Plan Your Visit website.
 Our facilities are equipped with a hearing assistance system.
 Please ask for a receiver when you check in.

 Engineering Quad Tours

 Engineering Quad tours are offered only during the summer and fall months based on student availability.
-Tentative dates for fall student-led Engineering Quad tours can be found here.
+To schedule your visit, please use Cornell's Plan Your Visit website.
 A self-guided Quad Tour Map is available in the Admissions Office.
 For a PDF of this map, please click here.